BPRC-Bioinfo/LRS-Assembler/annotation/README.md

 ```

 Type in the scientific species name.

-Underneath regions you can fill in the region names.
+### Regions of interest

+Name for your region of interest underneath `regions:`

-Fill in the flanking genes.
+Fill in the left and right flanking genes.
 If only one flanking gene is filled, the program will process the region from the flanking gene to the end of the sequence.

 ### Library
-Add path of the reference file

 The program needs the length of the fasta sequence so that it can do additional calculation.
 This is what it should look like